What Is an AI Thinking Partner?

 AN AI THINKING PARTNER

 The instinct is to send a clean, well-formed prompt.
 That's the wrong instinct.
-A thinking partner needs something to push against — and a polished prompt that hides the actual confusion usually produces a polished answer that misses the point.
+A thinking partner needs something to push against.
+A polished prompt that hides the actual confusion usually produces a polished answer that misses the point.

 Give it real context.
-Tell it what you're working on, what you've already decided, and what feels wrong about where you've landed.
-Tell it what you're afraid the answer might be.
-That's the material a thinking partner works with.
+What you're working on.
+What you've already decided.
+What feels wrong about where you landed.
+What you're afraid the answer might be.
+That's the material a thinking partner actually works with.

 The questions that work best aren't the ones with obvious answers.
-Brand direction, creative framing, strategic positioning, whether an idea is actually good or just familiar — these are where a thinking partner earns its place.
+Brand direction.
+Creative framing.
+Strategic positioning.
+Whether an idea is actually good or just familiar.
+That's where a thinking partner earns its place.
 For everything else, a standard tool is faster.

-And when it pushes back, stay in the conversation.
+When it pushes back, stay in the conversation.
 The friction is the feature.
-The most useful responses often come two or three exchanges in, after the obvious answer has been set aside and the actual question is on the table.
+The most useful responses usually come two or three exchanges in, after the obvious answer has been set aside and the actual question is on the table.

 Don't send a prompt.
 Start a conversation.
-The difference in what you get back is significant.
+What you get back is meaningfully different.

 FREQUENTLY ASKED